philippgille/hello-netcoreapp/CONTRIBUTING.md

 ### Issue labels

 There are several label groups.
-An issue can have *one* label of each label group.
+An issue can usually have *one* label of each label group.

 <ul>
 <li style="background-color:#0e8a16;color:black">feature</li>